 The other thing you may not know about microblading?
 It doesn’t last very long.
 The cuts should be made just into the bottom layers of the epidermis which is quite ‘superficial’ for tattooing.
 Due to skin cell turnover of these layers, microblading really only lasts on average for maybe 6 - 12 months.
 You may have some hairstrokes left by 12 months but half of them will most likely have dropped out.
 Or they will have blurred.
 This means you will need to have touch up sessions every 6 months or so to have your brows still looking full.
 More sessions = more trauma to skin.
 The more trauma your skin undergoes, the less likely it will be able to handle more microblading.
 Scar tissue has a different composition to normal skin and heals differently.
 So you can only have microblading for so long before your skin won’t be able to take it anymore.

 The latest trend in the cosmetic tattoo industry is the ‘Ombre’ technique.
 A digital cosmetic tattoo machine is used to superficially implant pigment into the skin without cutting it like microblading, leading to far less trauma being created.
 Very fine dots of pigment are precisely tattooed into the brows, resulting in a soft, powdery effect after healing.
 With higher precision and less trauma, results are much longer lasting than microblading.
+Many parts of the world are now leaving microblading behind, due to better and more consistent results found with the Ombre technique.

 With a skilled technician and the right skin type, microblading can definitely have good results.
 But a more consistent and less traumatic technique is definitely the Ombre, which I like to call ‘Soft Powder’.
 This technique suits all skin types and lasts longer than microblading, which means less touch ups!